universalbit-dev/HArmadillium/HArmadillium.md

 * ## [What is High Availability?](https://www.digitalocean.com/community/tutorials/what-is-high-availability)

----
-This file, `HArmadillium.md`, serves as a continuation of the `ha_cluster_setup.sh` script for configuring a High Availability (HA) cluster.
-It provides detailed instructions and additional configurations for setting up and managing an HA cluster, including:

 **Required Packages**: Lists necessary software like `python3`, `corosync`, `pacemaker`, `fence-agents`, `crmsh`, `pcs`, `nginx`, and more.